Updated March 2023

-The dream of Arabian nights come to live in this city of maze-like souks, the smell of spices everywhere and the sound of metal being hammered into a beautiful lamp.
+The dream of Arabian nights come to live in this city of maze-like souks of Marrakech, the smell of spices everywhere and the sound of metal being hammered into a beautiful lamp.
 Grab a mint tea and get lost in a colourful chaos.
 I did.
 And I’m so going back!

-Here’s why this is one of my favourite cities, what to see and eat and what a child thinks of Marrakesh.
+Here’s why this is one of my favourite cities, what to see and eat and what a child thinks of Marrakech.
 At the end, you’ll also discover if a camel burger is my new favourite meal.

 But why was everyone talking about this North African city?
 The city has been buzzing for several hundred years from trade and is one of the former imperial cities.
-Marrakesh was founded a 1000 years ago on the edge of the Sahara desert and is also known as the Red City and the Ochre city.
+Marrakech was founded a 1000 years ago on the edge of the Sahara desert and is also known as the Red City and the Ochre city.
 No wonder, when you look out across the roof tops.

 What I really liked about this city was the manageable size, the strong colours and smells, the good food, the incredible history and nice people all in one.

 No wonder the storks migrate here.
 They are everywhere.
 They winter here coming down from my own country.
 Just like me…

-We saw a lot of street art done by young artists all over Marrakesh!
+We saw a lot of street art done by young artists all over Marrakech!
 This just added to the vibrancy of the city and the feeling of this place being very much alive and not juts a tourist attraction.

-The main thing to do in Marrakesh is just to soak up the atmosphere, strolling the city, buying a coll leather bag in the souk and finish with tea while people watching.
+The main thing to do in Marrakech is just to soak up the atmosphere, strolling the city, buying a coll leather bag in the souk and finish with tea while people watching.
 But there in fact a surprising number of cultural sights as well.
 So you need at least 3 days.
 And I need a revisit!

 The large square Jemaa el-Fna – a UNESCO site with all of Morocco in one place – kind of.
 In the background is Koutoubia mosque, and it’s the largest in Morocco.